Information for employees affected by DOMESTIC and FAMILY VIOLENCE

 What is Domestic and Family Violence?

 Domestic and family violence (DFV), sometimes referred to as family violence or intimate partner violence, has been defined to include a range of behaviours and can occur within any form of relationship, towards any person, at any time.
+Please see important safety planning information further down this page.

 There are many types of abuse and violence that are defined as DFV including: